Saurabhvsharma/ypg2yui3/README.md

 For a much more complete look at YUI3 I recommend [Evan Goer](http://www.goer.org/)'s [YUI3 Cookbook](http://shop.oreilly.com/product/0636920013303.do).
-It has been the goto text for bootstrapping my own understanding of YUI3.
+It has been the goto text for bootstrapping my understanding of YUI3.
 It is also a handy set of recipes for YUI3's practical application.
 Additionally the [YUILibrary](http://yuilibrary.com) website has the canonical documentation and you can read the source for YUI3 at [Github](https://github.com/yui/yui3) under yui/yui3.